 Advanced Critical Care: The Advanced Critical Care learning experience (LE) will focus on the care of the critically ill patient in a community hospital Critical Care Unit (CCU).
 This LE may also emphasize the areas of cardiology and pulmonology issues in the CCU.
 Residents will collaborate with physicians, nurses and other health professionals to improve patient outcomes through medication therapy interventions with emphasis on evidence-based medicine.
-Disease States: Respiratory failure, ARDS/mechanical ventilation, Shock and sepsis (emphasis on hemodynamic parameters/monitoring), Advanced Cardiac Life Support, Management of acute arrhythmias, Acute decompensated heart failure, Hypertensive crisis, Myocardial Infarction (focus on post-intervention care), Acute Renal Failure, Cerebral Vascular Accident, Post return of spontaneous circulation care (ROSC), Cardiogenic Shock.
+Disease States: Respiratory failure, ARDS/mechanical ventilation, Shock and sepsis (emphasis on hemodynamic parameters/monitoring), Advanced Cardiac Life Support, Management of acute arrhythmias, Acute decompensated heart failure,

+Hypertensive crisis, Myocardial Infarction (focus on post-intervention care), Acute Renal Failure, Cerebral Vascular Accident, Post return of spontaneous circulation care (ROSC), Cardiogenic Shock.

 Advanced Emergency Medicine: EMRMC is a Level III Trauma Emergency Department; the Advanced Emergency Medicine elective is a learning experience that will focus on the management of medical emergencies commonly encountered in a community hospital setting, with emphasis on resident independence and autonomy in this practice setting.
 Residents will collaborate with physicians, nurses, and other health care professionals to improve patient outcomes through medication therapy interventions, with an emphasis on evidence-based medicine.
+Residents will have the option to experience other areas of emergency medicine outside of the hospital such as shadowing EMS, Poison Control Center, or riding along with a flight crew if interested.
 Disease States: Continued from Emergency Medicine rotation based on individual resident goals and patient flow in the Emergency Department.